Billy Zoom

 Billy Zoom (born Stuart Tyson Kindell; February 20, 1948) is an American guitarist, best known as one of the founders of the punk rock band X.

-At 68 years old, Zoom was diagnosed in 2015 with an aggressive form of bladder cancer and began immediate treatment.
-He has since stated that he is "cancer-free" but will continue receiving chemotherapy treatments.

 Early life

 The son of a big band woodwinds player, Kindell began playing a variety of instruments, including violin, accordion, piano, clarinet, tenor, alto, and baritone saxophones, flute, banjo, and guitar.

 Upon moving to Los Angeles in the 1960s, he worked as a session guitarist while attending technical school for training in electronics repair.
-He has an insider's reputation as an expert in the maintenance, restoration, and modification of vintage tube amplifiers and combo organs.
+He has a reputation as an expert in the maintenance, restoration, and modification of vintage tube amplifiers and combo organs.
 He has performed custom technical work on the amps for a host of electric guitarists and bassists.